EmmettBicker/DepressionDetection/README.md

-# Good Health and Well Being: Screening for Depression on Twitter Using a Sentiment Analysis Neural Network
+# Screening for Depression on Twitter Using a Sentiment Analysis Neural Network

  Emmett Bicker